TwoBeers/fastfood/js/tinynav/README.md

 Want to do a pull request?
 ======

-Great!
-New ideas are more than welcome, but please check the [Pull Request Guidelines](https://github.com/viljamis/TinyNav.js/wiki/Pull-Request-Guidelines) first before doing so.
+Great!New ideas are more than welcome, but please check the [Pull Request Guidelines](https://github.com/viljamis/TinyNav.js/wiki/Pull-Request-Guidelines) first before doing so.